Is It Better To Buy A Lab Diamond Or A Mined Diamond?

 It seems suddenly everyone’s talking about lab-grown diamonds.
 So, what are they, how do they compare, and should you consider buying one?
 Well, here's the scoop.

 Lab diamonds are created artificially in a laboratory instead of naturally occurring and mined from the earth.
 A lab diamond looks and feels exactly like a mined diamond and they are available in a variety of shapes and sizes.
 When comparing lab diamonds and mined diamonds, it is impossible to tell the difference.
 Honestly.
-The source is the only difference.
+The source, and currently the price are the only differences.

 So, how can you distinguish between a lab diamond and a mined diamond?
 There is no discernible difference between the two.
 Even a professional gemologist will need specialized equipment to tell the difference.
 A professional can make out small differences in inclusions between mined and lab-grown diamonds with magnification.
 However there is a significant price difference between the two despite their similarity.